The codes assigned to units are made up of seven alphanumeric characters (for example, CH10005).

 Character position Function Values Definition

-CE Chemical Engineering, Department of
+CE Department of Chemical Engineering

-CH Chemistry, Department of
+CH Department of Chemistry

-CM Computer Science, Department of
+CM Department of Computer Science

-ED Education, Department of
+ED Department of Education

-EE Electronic & Electrical Engineering, Department of
+EE Department of Electronic & Electrical Engineering

-EL Academic Skills Centre (formerly English Language Centre)
+EL Skills Centre English Language units

-ES Economics, Department of
+ES Department of Economics

-FL Foreign Languages Centre
+FL Skills Centre Foreign Languages units

-HL Health, Department for
+HL Department for Health

-LP Units administered by the Learning Partnerships Office. _ Replaced 'AS' with effect from 2013/14_
+LP Units administered by the Learning Partnerships Office.

 LT Learning & Teaching Enhancement Office